iandees/crawl/README.md

 * it expects reasonably well-formed HTML, so it may fail to extract links from particularly broken pages.
 * support for \<object\> and \<video\> tags is limited.

+# Contact

+Send bugs and patches to ale@incal.net.